Are Your Exempt Sales Safe From Potential Sales Tax Assessment?

 Group of people analyzing and discussing documents and reports.

-For companies managing their sales task risk, exemption certificate management is a crucial, yet often-overlooked, consideration that almost always becomes a key focus during a sales tax audit.
+For companies managing their sales tax risk, exemption certificate management is a crucial, yet often-overlooked, consideration that almost always becomes a key focus during a sales tax audit.

 Many companies selling tangible products, digital products, or services make tax-free sales when customers indicate the product or service will be used in an exempt manner.
 When sales of taxable products or services are tax-free based on a usage-based exemption, it is the seller’s responsibility to collect properly completed exemption certificates and maintain them in their records.